parmesanking/MilkyCHAIN/README.md

 ```
 - To deploy the contract, with ganache-cli still running, issue the command ```truffle deploy```.
-- Install Metamask plugin for chrome or firefox and connect it to ganache blochchain
+- Install Metamask plugin for chrome or firefox and connect it to ganache blockchain
-- When your web app interacts with your wallet, Metamask will ask for confirmation. **Please note that all the smart contract methods are invoked by the current wallet selected in Metamask**
+- When your web app interacts with your wallet, Metamask will ask for confirmation.
+**Please note that all the smart contract methods are invoked by the current wallet selected in Metamask**

 ## UI
 You can interact with the smart contract by running the user interface (ganache-cli shoul always be running)